Riteshgpt11/Spring-Boot-Web-Application-on-AWS-Cloud/README.md

         `my_stack` is the stack name that'll be deleted.

         First it will `disable` termination protection on `EC2 instance` and then delete the stack along with the resources

+## Instructions to create an EC2 instance
+   * Navigate to script directory and run the script launch-ec2-instance.sh.
+The script uses the record.json file for DNS record.

+     `./launch-ec2-instance.sh`

+### Instruction to delete an EC2 instance
+   * Navigate to script directory and run the below command

+        `./terminate-ec2-instance.sh <Instance ID>`

+        First it will `disable` termination protection on `EC2 instance` and then delete the instance along with the resources